 top of page

-Beginning in the Karen Dempsey Dance Co in Guernsey, Channel Islands, Adele performed with the dance school at Sadler’s Wells, London (2006) and Her Majesty’s Theatre, London (2008) and is where their interest for performance and writing began.
-After graduating in 2017 from Bristol UWE in Theatre & Creative Writing, Adele co-founded MOUTH, a Bristol based dance-theatre duo.
+Beginning in the Karen Dempsey Dance Co in Guernsey, Channel Islands, Adele performed with the dance school at Sadler’s Wells, London (2006) and Her Majesty’s Theatre, London (2008) which is where their interest in performance and writing began.
+After graduating in 2017 from Bristol UWE in Theatre & Creative Writing, Adele co-founded MOUTH, a Bristol-based dance-theatre duo.
 In 2022, Adèle received an MA from the Manchester School of Theatre.

 Solo practice:

-Adele likes to create moments of reflection, and to speak to the individual, whilst simultaneously producing adventitious experiences through their ekphrastic techniques.
+Adele likes to create moments of reflection, whilst simultaneously producing adventitious experiences through their ekphrastic techniques.

-They most recently (2024) produced and debuted a performance at Camden People's Theatre titled Mortar (2022-2024) which researched burnout and this term of 'karoshi', exploring the grief, pain and solitude of letting childhood dreams die to go and work in concrete buildings.
+They most recently (2024) performed Mortar (2022-2024) at Emergency 25' at Contact Theatre, as well as Camden People's Theatre.
+The show researched burnout and the term 'karoshi', exploring the grief, pain and solitude of letting childhood dreams die to go and work in concrete buildings.

-This performance is inspired by a series of double exposed photographs they took from around the Greater Manchester/Salford area, and also by the 1971 song 'In Tall Buildings' by John Hartford.
-Through 2022 they also created an installation titled jellyfish (2022), and wrote and presented a performance lecture Suits, Fruits, Specifically Plums (2022).
+This performance was inspired by a series of double-exposed photographs they took from around the Greater Manchester/Salford area, and also by the 1971 song 'In Tall Buildings' by John Hartford.
+They are currently commissioned by hAb+Contact Theatre as Works Ahead 2025 Artist, due to showcase their new show in May of 2025.

 000002630003_edited.jpg